Kristina01111000/Drws_site/README.md

 check on the quiz page

 1/11
-- connect the get out app page to the rest of the site
+- connect the get our app page to the rest of the site
 - make a slide for the app with a link to the app page